 Storing annotation in a geodatabase is similar to storing geographic features-line, point, and polygon-in a geodatabase.
 You can add annotation stored in a geodatabase to any map, and it will appear as a layer in the map's table of contents.
 A given annotation feature class can have annotation classes that store different sorts of annotation, somewhat like the different label classes that can be associated with a given feature layer.
-Every annotation feature class has at least one annotation class; to add more than one, or to edit an annotation feature class with multiple annotation classes, you need an ArcEditor or ArcInfo license.

-When you convert the labels of a layer with multiple label classes to annotation in a geodatabase, you will get different results depending on your licensing.
-With an ArcView license, the label classes are merged into a single annotation class in the annotation feature class.
-The text symbol from each label class will be available in the Symbol dropdown list when you use the tools on the Annotation toolbar to edit the annotation feature class.
-With an ArcEditor or ArcInfo license, the label classes will be converted into separate annotation classes within the annotation feature class.
+When you convert the labels of a layer with multiple label classes to annotation in a geodatabase, the label classes will be converted into separate annotation classes within the annotation feature class.
 The text symbol from each label class will be associated with the corresponding annotation class.
-Annotation feature classes with multiple annotation classes can be viewed but not edited with an ArcView license.